hacker-coop/lightning-talk/README.md

 # Presentation for lightning talks about the geno idea

-The (presenetation.md) contais 4 slides for inform about people about the HackerGeno idea.
+The (presentation.md) contains 4 slides to inform people about the HackerGeno idea.

-May some things are outdated.
-If you want to use it to spread this idea contact project owners.
+Maybe some things are outdated.
+If you want to use it to spread this idea, contact project owners.